-In an effort to discover and preserve vestiges of the English night sky unspoiled by light pollution, the British Astronomical Society has joined forces with The Campaign to Protect Rural England (CPRE) to launch the great Star Count of 2019.
+In an effort to discover and preserve vestiges of the English night sky unspoiled by light pollution, the British Astronomical Society joined forces in February with The Campaign to Protect Rural England (CPRE) to launch the great Star Count of 2019.
+Now they have some results.

-"A dark sky filled with stars is one of the most magical sights our countryside has to offer," Emma Marrington, dark skies campaigner at CPRE, told The Guardian.
+"A dark sky filled with stars is one of the most magical sights our countryside has to offer," Emma Marrington, dark skies campaigner at CPRE, told The Guardian during the census.
 "Increasingly, however, too many people are denied the opportunity to experience this truly natural wonder."

 Because the three stars in Orion's belt — Alnilam, Mintaka and Alnitak — glow fairly bright, they're generally an excellent starting point for a star count campaign, even under some of the worst light pollution conditions.
 It's when you start recording the stars within its four corners that the impact of light pollution begins to skew results wildly from region to region.